Phase 1 Attendance and Late Arrival Policy

 • In many learning sessions, specific resources (e.g., cadavers) or services (e.g., standardized patients) have been provided and scheduled for learners based on the anticipated number of learners in the class.

-The faculty consider learners’ presence at mandatory learning sessions to be a fundamental part of the academic expectations of the MD program.
-As in professional practice, a pattern of tardiness or absences, whether excused or unexcused is not acceptable.
+As in professional practice, a pattern of tardiness or absences, whether excused or unexcused, is not acceptable.
 If a pattern is observed, a meeting with curricular administration may occur.

 College-wide Policy and Procedures Heading link

-Excused absences Heading link
+Excused Absences Heading link

 Each campus has a procedure by which students must request excused absences.
 Students should work with their local campus administrator to ensure they are following the correct procedure for requesting an excused absence.
 Each process has the following in common: